cmccomb/topopt-rs/README.md

 let rmin = 1.5;
 let x = topopt::top(nelx, nely, volfrac, penalty, rmin);
 ```
-While will display this in the command line:
+While will display the progress of the algorithm and a visualization of the optimized structure in the command line

 ![](https://raw.githubusercontent.com/cmccomb/topopt-rs/master/mbb.gif)